- Discover Ushuaia, the southernmost city in the world

 |Day 1||Arrival in Buenos Aires - Explore the City||Buenos Aires|

-|Day 5||Ushuaia to El Calafate||El Calafate|
+|Day 5||Fly from Ushuaia to El Calafate||El Calafate|

-|Day 6||Perito Moreno Full-Day Boat & Walking Tour||El Calafate|
+|Day 6||Perito Moreno Boat & Walking Tour||El Calafate|

 |Day 7||Estancia Cristina Excursion||El Calafate|

-|Day 9||Fly from El Calafate to Buenos Aires & Departure|
+|Day 8||Fly from El Calafate to Buenos Aires & Tango Show||Buenos Aires|

 Day 1: Arrival in Buenos Aires - Explore the City

-Welcome to Argentina!
-Renowned as the "Paris of South America," and the "Queen of El Plata," the capital city of Buenos Aires is defined by passion.
-This is exemplified in the rich tango heritage and its citizens' limitless enthusiasm for fútbol (soccer), which is far and away the country's most popular sport.
+Welcome to Buenos Aires!
+Also known as the "Paris of South America," the capital of Argentina is a city defined by passion, from its rich tango heritage to its citizens' limitless enthusiasm for fútbol (soccer), which is by far the country's most popular sport.

-When you arrive at the airport, your driver will be waiting to take you in a private car to your hotel where you can relax after a long flight.
-But make no mistake: the city will beckon you.
-So after a quick recharge, be sure to venture out into the welcoming arms of Buenos Aires and explore.
-The best starting point would be the city center.
+A driver will pick you up from the airport when you land and take you to your hotel, where you can rest and recharge after your long flight.
+But make no mistake: the city will be calling you.
+So after a quick break, make sure to venture out and explore.
+The best starting point is the city center.